-The practice website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
-Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.
+The information leaflet and answerphone provided telephone numbers for patients needing emergency orthodontic treatment during the working day and when the practice was not open.

 Listening and learning from concerns and complaints

 The practice took complaints and concerns seriously and responded to them appropriately to improve the quality of care.